 I have never focused on one technique or one specific tool.
 Every project has become a "mini-education" in mastering the techniques required for that project.
 Woodworking to me has never been cutting boards apart and assembling them in a different configuration, but rather opening a board and looking for opportunities.

 The diversity of my projects is what I like the most.
 I create my own designs and patterns and have designed and built unique decks, millwork, wall systems, cabinets, furniture, models, and toys for my grandchildren.
-Some of my more exotic projects have been the models of a Peterbilt 379 and Cottrell Stinger auto transport, a 31 Chevrolet Cabriolet, a marble roller coaster (at right), and a model house (above right).
+Some of my more exotic projects have been the models of a Peterbilt 379 and Cottrell Stinger auto transport, a 31 Chevrolet Cabriolet, a marble roller coaster (below), and a model house (above).